 Was the operation a success?
 To be honest I didn't notice any difference.
 I remember one aunt taking a close look at me and commenting that she thought I looked better.

 BUT over the years I learned that there was a complication.
 It was no big deal to me that prescriptions for glasses were different for each lens.
 I wore contact lens starting some time in high school and did become conscious that my right eye was dominant.
 Basketball was one of my great loves, although at 5'6" there were limits.
 I was relatively strong and fast.
 But at one tryout drill I realized I was not seeing someone pass the ball from my left.
-Basketball was one of my passions and I did play at the recreational level and have enjoyed watching it ever since.
+I did play at the recreational level and have enjoyed watching it ever since.
 Getting a driver's license I was told I was considered blind in my left eye, but still legal to drive.
 I went for a physical examination for a factory job at General Motors (my father's best man arranged for the opportunity), but was rejected as they also considered me blind in one eye and the insurance was prohibitive in their mind.
 I never applied for such jobs again.
 My younger brother who had the same operation did get a job working on the line for several years and eventually his intelligence got him a job in the office.

 Although not a good enough basketball player (there were other factors besides my height and eyes), but I was able to shoot baskets with slightly less than average success.
 What I came to recognize is that putting the ball through the hoop is greatly aided by binocular vision where you use both eyes from slightly different angles to gain an effective focus.
 What I and others did was first use "common" sense in that smaller perceived articles were further away so without thinking about it developed a sense of distance.
 In addition muscle memory helps as you recognize how much effort it takes to get a result.
 Not conscious as it is natural.
 More on my basketball interest: http://www.therealjohndavidson.com/2019/06/my-60-year-love-affair-with-basketball.html